Adrian Lester: Television

+Theatre

 Awards and honours

 Lester was appointed Officer of the Order of the British Empire (OBE) in the 2013 New Year Honours and Commander of the Order of the British Empire (CBE) in the 2020 Birthday Honours, both for services to drama.

 In July 2013, he received an honorary degree from the University of Warwick.

+In December 2013, he received an honorary doctorate from the University of Birmingham.

 In July 2019, Lester was made an Honorary Doctor of Arts at De Montfort University, Leicester.